Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Computing the wrapped Fukaya category

 A similar statement of the proposition above can be found in \cite{psa}, Proposition 2.7, although that is more restrictive in the sense that Seidel was dealing with pseudoholomorphic sections of a Lefschetz fibration.
 See also \cite{psf}, (17c).
-However, the same argument as in \cite{psa}, Section 2.4 can be adapted here.
+However, the same argument as in \cite{psa}, Section 2.4 can be adapted here to prove Proposition \ref{proposition:fp} in its form stated above.
 See also the discussions in \cite{ww}, Section 4.4, which covers our situation.

 Recall that the count of $J$-holomorphic sections in $\mathcal{S}(\ring{\pi},S_i,J)$ is weighted by the holonomies of the local systems on the product Lagrangian torus $T_i'$.
 By (\ref{eq:fp}), this is the product of the holonomies of the local systems on the product Lagrangian tori $T_{ij}\subset\overline{E}_j$ obtained by parallel transporting $\tau_z\subset\pi_j^{-1}(\zeta_j)$ along the circle $\beta_j$.